article / Military technology

 Stealth Design and Airframe Optimization: Developing a Low-Observable Utility Helicopter

-One of the core upgrade highlights of this model is stealth design, aiming to achieve the lowest radar signature among similar products and become a "rare stealth utility helicopter."
-To accomplish this goal, the airframe extensively uses composite materials, effectively reducing weight while ensuring structural strength.
-The fuselage adopts an angular design, which not only reduces the radar cross-section but also unexpectedly increases the internal cabin volume, enhancing transport capacity.
-One of the core upgrade highlights of this model is stealth design, aiming to achieve the lowest radar signature among similar products and become a "rare stealth utility helicopter."
-To accomplish this goal, the airframe extensively uses composite materials, effectively reducing weight while ensuring structural strength.
-The fuselage adopts an angular design, which not only reduces the radar cross-section but also unexpectedly increases the internal cabin volume, enhancing transport capacity.
+One of the core upgrade highlights of this model is its stealth design, aiming to achieve the lowest radar signature among similar products, making it a rare stealth utility helicopter.
+To accomplish this goal, the airframe extensively uses composite materials, effectively reducing weight while ensuring structural strength; the fuselage adopts an angular design, which not only reduces the radar cross-section but also unexpectedly increases the internal cabin volume, enhancing transport capacity.

 Additionally, the main rotor and tail rotor blades adopt a low-noise, swept-back blade tip design, which not only reduces noise and forward resistance during operation but also further enhances the helicopter's maneuverability and controllability.
 The tricycle landing gear is made of titanium alloy composite material, combined with the airframe’s crash-resistant design, significantly reducing crash rates and improving flight safety.
 Additionally, the main rotor and tail rotor blades adopt a low-noise, swept-back blade tip design, which not only reduces noise and forward resistance during operation but also further enhances the helicopter's maneuverability and controllability.
 The tricycle landing gear is made of titanium alloy composite material, combined with the airframe’s crash-resistant design, significantly reducing crash rates and improving flight safety.